Table of Contents

 Conducting Internal Readiness Assessments

 Conduct internal assessments to evaluate the organization's readiness for the official CMMC assessment.
-This involves validating the implementation of security controls and identifying any remaining gaps.
+This involves validating the implementation of security controls and identifying any remaining gaps before the C3PAO engages.

 Engaging Independent Third-Party Assessors (C3PAOs)